nikoheikkila/nikoheikkila.fi/src/pages/blog/static-site-rendering-conquer-all/index.md

 I left my old site's styles pretty intact but did little tweaks here and there.
 Gatsby templates usually ship with a so-called _CSS-in-JS_ approach where you declare your styles by passing a `style` attribute (object) to a React component.
 As a fan of separating presentation from logic, I preferred compiling styles from SCSS with Webpack instead.

 Most notable customization is the fabled **Dark Mode**.
-Go and click the toggle button with sun and moon icons above this post, then leave the site, and come back.
+Go and click the toggle button with sun and moon icons behind the _hamburger menu_, then leave the site, and come back.
 You will be welcomed again with a nice darker theme easier for the eyes and it gets saved to your browser's local storage.
 Kudos for this feature goes to [**Dan Abramov's** blog][overreacted] where I ported the functionality from.

 Another new addition is the post footer featuring links to Twitter discussions and GitHub edits.
 Since this blog is now fully open-sourced from back to front each post can be edited by readers.
 All it takes is to click a link, fork the repository, and submit a pull request.
 Contributions are welcome for other things than posts as well.
 I must admit not being the most proficient front-end developer, therefore any fixes regarding UI or UX are greatly appreciated.